 Betty will truly be missed.
 She was a loving mother, Grandmother, Great-grandmother, sister, aunt, cousin and friend.
 Those left with many memories are her children: Mrs. Delores (Jasper) Johnson, Mrs. Evone (Melvin) Gamble and George Eggleston of Florence, South Carolina.
 She also leaves her grandchildren of which three of them, Darvion Eggleston, Antwan Gass and Sade Johnson were reared in her home, as well as her great-grandchildren with many great memories.
 One brother, Mr. Willie Lee (Lola Ann) Egleton of Greenville, North Carolina; Special friends Mrs. Evelyn Hunter, Ms. Eunice McCall and Mr. Flynn Jackson; and a host of other nieces, nephews, relatives, and friends.

-To send flowers to Mrs. Mamie Betty Egleton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mrs. Mamie Betty Egleton, please visit our floral store.